 Aircraft Operations at Málaga Airport

-Málaga Airport manages around 150,000 aircraft operations annually.
+Málaga Airport manages over 150,000 aircraft operations annually.

 - The airport previously peaked at 144,939 operations in 2019, before declining to 59,668 in 2020 due to the pandemic.